mvolkmann/blog/src/dart.md

 ```

 The `expect` function takes an actual value and an expected value.
+TODO: Are there other forms of calling this?

 To run all the tests in a project, enter `dart test`.
 This is a bit slow the first time it is run,